 Need to Reduce Your Debt?
 DON’T DO THIS

-We talk a lot about debt – particularly getting out of debt.
+Need to reduce your debt?
+Don’t do this: We talk a lot about debt – particularly getting out of debt.
 And while we cover a lot of strategies that help many people dig out of a financial hole, it’s time for a frank discussion about a few schemes that don’t work for a lot of folks.

 We’re all for simple solutions.
 If you’re already struggling under the stress of financial insecurity, there’s no point in adding a complicated budgeting process.
 But don’t fall victim to get-rich-quick schemes or over-simplified approaches with exaggerated claims.
 Ask yourself, “Does this sound too good to be true?”
 Trust your instinct – after all, it’s your money, and you need to be comfortable with your financial strategy.

 Before you launch any debt reduction strategy, keep in mind that the first thing you need to do is assess the cause of your financial problems.
 Even the best-laid plans can only help if you’re willing to change how you manage your money.

 Sure, when you’re young, retirement seems like it’s ages away.
 You look at that nest egg and think, “I need that money now!
 And I have loads of time to make it up.”
 But this strategy is clearly a lose-lose.
 The biggest benefit of your 401(k) is time – you’re stashing cash away today to save for tomorrow, and that cash is building upon itself with compound interest.
 If you make an early withdrawal to pay off loans, you’ll accrue less interest and hence have less to cover you in your twilight years.
 What’s worse, early withdrawal incurs penalties, fees, and taxes.